-Matthew J. Pellegrino is an award-winning composer and classically trained oboist with a fascination for new timbral realms of expression, aural extremes, and visceral sonic imagery.
+Matthew J. Pellegrino is an award-winning composer, classically trained oboist, and devoted music educator with a fascination for new timbral realms of expression, aural extremes, and visceral sonic imagery.
 He has enjoyed an eclectic musical upbringing; one which combines classical training, electronic sounds, and a brief stint in a metal band.
 Pellegrino seeks to create music that is, all at once, deeply personal, raw, and darkly humorous.

 Matthew has written music for large ensembles, chamber groups, and choirs, as well as scores for film and other media.
 In 2016, Matthew's Winter Unending, Invincible Summer won the Charles B. Olson award, and has been performed and recorded by the Encore Wind Ensemble.
 His piece, what if... for pierrot ensemble was recently recorded by the Virtuosi Players of the Brno Filharmonie in the Czech Republic with ABLAZE records.
 Additionally, he has collaborated with the dance program, film studio, and animation department at the State University of New York at Fredonia.
-His works have been performed by the Fredonia State University Wind Ensemble, Kent State University New Music Ensemble, West Islip High School Orchestra, and MezzoBlasto Clarinet Quartet.
+His works have been performed by the Fredonia State University Wind Ensemble, Kent State University New Music Ensemble, and MezzoBlasto Clarinet Quartet.

 Peabody Conservatory of Johns Hopkins University

-Fredonia State University
+Fredonia State University of New York

--16' Music Composition & Oboe Performance, B.A.
+B.A. - Music Composition & Oboe Performance '16